zhou-wb/zhou-wb.github.io/_pages/about.md

 At WeLight Lab, we specialize in the interdisciplinary fields of Optics, Graphics, Vision, and Artificial Intelligence.
 Our focus areas include Computational Optics, Imager, Sensor, and Display; Holography & VR/AR/MR; Coded Microscope Imaging; Low-level Computer Vision; Inverse Rendering; and Human-centered Visual & Sensory Systems.

 Our goal is to advance the frontiers of these domains through innovative research and technological development.
 We encourage interdisciplinary collaboration and aim to make a significant impact in both the academic and industrial spheres.
-You're welcome to visit our laboratory to learn more about our research and achievements.
+You're welcome to visit our laboratory to learn more about our research and achievements!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.